django-cms/django-cms/docs/user/tutorial/index.rst

 .. _user-tutorial:

-.. note:: This is a new section in the django CMS documentation, and a priority
-          for the project.
-If you'd like to contribute to it, we'd love to hear from you - join us on the #django-cms IRC channel on `freenode`_ or the `django-cms-developers`_ email list.
+The tutorial project is available in three different ways.

+If you're new to django CMS and want to get started immediately, simply `sign up for a tutorial site <http://django-cms.org/tutorial-site>`_.
+This option is the easiest and will get you started in a few clicks of the mouse, and is strongly recommended for those new to the platform.
+It will create an account for you and automatically launch your own copy of the tutorial site.
+(If you already have an Aldryn account, it will create and deploy the site there.)

+You don't have to run the tutorial on Aldryn - if you have some technical knowledge you can also choose to :ref:`use a Docker image of the tutorial site <tutorial-docker>`, or :ref:`use the tutorial site from GitHub <tutorial-github>`.

+Whichever way you launch the tutorial site, once you have it running, you can move onto the first step and :ref:`log in to your site <cms_login>`.

 It's strongly recommended that you follow this tutorial step-by-step.
 It has been designed to introduce you to the system in a methodical way, and each step builds on the previous one.

 .. toctree::
     :maxdepth: 2

-    log-in
-    create_page
-    create_page_content
-    publish_page
+    launch-tutorial
+    basic-content-editing
+    files-and-images
+    integrating-applications

 .. _django-cms-developers: http://groups.google.com/group/django-cms-developers
 .. _freenode : http://freenode.net/